 Pediatric Vascular and Interventional Procedures

-Pediatric vascular and interventional procedures involve intravascular line placement, embolic treatment of arteriovenous malformations and control of acute bleeding, as well as intravascular infusion of chemotherapy agents for treatment of cancers are some of the highly specialized procedures our pediatric interventional radiologists provide.
+Pediatric vascular and interventional procedures involve intravascular line placement, embolic treatment of arteriovenous malformations and control of acute bleeding, as well as intravascular infusion of chemotherapy agents for treatment of cancers.
+These are some of the highly specialized procedures our pediatric interventional radiologists provide.

 Pediatric Imaging Safety